 Banka drilling - a hand operated drill specifically designed for sampling alluvial deposits.
 The drill rods (10-12 centimetres in diameter) are forced into the gravel and then the sample is extracted internally.

-Commission - United States Securities and Exchange Commission.
+Commission - United States Securities and Exchange Commission, or S.E.C.